 1. Practice good hygiene by cleaning often with soap and water and using sanitizers and disinfectants.

 2. Practice physical distancing of at least 6 feet and avoid going to public places unless necessary.

 3. When in public wear a mask.
 Although there has been controversy recently about this, it is unfounded.
-Masks will prevent people with COVID / carriers from spreading it to others.
-If everyone wears a mask, as awhole we are all helping prevent the spread.
+Masks will reduce the risk of people with COVID / carriers from spreading it to others.
+If everyone wears a mask, as a whole we are all helping prevent the spread within our community.

-While we have always actively worked to prevent contamination with appropriate disinfecting protocols, we have implemented a more aggressive disinfecting protocol in light of the current situation.
-We are also in a complete lockdown so no one can enter the building.
+While CPVC has always actively worked to prevent contamination with appropriate disinfecting protocols, we have implemented a more aggressive disinfecting protocol in light of the current situation.
+We are also in a complete lockdown so no one other than employees can enter the building.
+Patients will be seen using "Curbside Appointment" Protocols.
 When you come to the office, call in and our staff will take the entire history and all your information, then we will come out and get your pet for an examination.
 Once the examination is done the doctor will call out to you to discuss a plan of action.
 After the appointment is over we will take care of all transactions and then return with your pet and any medications.

-In the coming weeks, the strict restrictions may be gradually reduced and we will be able to let clients back in the building.
+In the future, when Covid case numbers are down in a safer range, the strict restrictions may be gradually reduced and we will be able to let clients back in the building.
 Even as this occurs we will be still practicing very strict safety procedures:

 1. We will require physical distancing.
 We also ask that if at all possible don't bring a lot of people for visit, ideally just one person with the pet.